tnichols217/notes/APBiology/8/Notes/Worksheets/3 - Elephants 3.md

 The fragments that traveled the furthest are smaller/larger

 ### Gel 2

 ![[Pasted image 20230506201217.png]]

-DNA Ladder   Pop A       Pop B          Ivory Sample Where in Africa Did the Tusks Come From?
+#### Where in Africa Did the Tusks Come From?

 The tusks were shipped from a port in Tanzania.
 Did they come from elephants in that country, or were they transported there from other parts of Africa?
 You will use data from a reference map of genetic profiles of elephant populations that was built using DNA isolated from dung!

-Using dung DNA to track poachers
-Compare the ivory sample to pop A or pop B. Is the ivory sample more like population A or population B?
+> [!question] Compare the ivory sample to pop A or pop B. Is the ivory sample more like population A or population B?

-What’s your evidence?
+> [!question] What’s your evidence?

 Source:CSI Wildlife                                Pop A                     Pop B                             Pop C                           Pop D
 The left lane shows a DNA ladder and lanes A–D show the alleles for Marker X present in each elephant population.
 Remember that each population profile consists of the alleles from several individual dung samples.